department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/product/product-brief.md

 -	The proportion of Veterans using VA.gov OR MHV monthly does not decrease.
 -	The proportion of Veterans using VA.gov AND MHV monthly decreases.
 -	Within 6 months of moving into the apartment, each product that moved:
--- Scores higher on [accessibility index]
+  -	Scores higher on [accessibility index]
--- Has the same or more monthly active users
+  - Has the same or more monthly active users
--- Causes the same or less contact center support volume per user -- Has the same or lower story cycle time
+  - Causes the same or less contact center support volume per user
+  - Has the same or lower story cycle time

 Notes:
+Review MHV metrics to implement and track the same on va.gov in order to compare the flows and set benchmarks

 Harder to figure out metrics for PoC (versus main product).

 PoC: This is not quantitative, but if need to measure, do survey with concept test and assess preference at end.
 Would need large sample size.
 Show concept versus MHV+VA.gov now.